sandeepbhardwaj/sandeepbhardwaj.github.io/_pages/about.md

   <section class="about-block about-block--editorial">
     <div class="about-section-head">
       <p class="about-kicker">What You Will Find Here</p>
-      <h2 class="about-section-title">This site is built for engineers who want depth, not noise.</h2>
+      <h2 class="about-section-title">ScaleMind is built for engineers who want depth, not noise.</h2>
       <p class="about-section-copy">The writing aims to be practical, opinionated when it helps, and grounded in implementation details instead of generic advice.</p>
     </div>